Create a Polar Bear Habitat!

 Did You Know?

 One of the creatures most threatened by environmental changes is the polar bear.
-With shrinking icecaps and global warming the polar bear's habitat is melting away.
+Due to shrinking icecaps, the polar bear's habitat is melting away.
 Many other creatures are also dependent on the ice flows in the arctic areas.
 As an ecosystem changes, Nature's attempt to balance the food chain becomes as challenging as walking a tightrope.
-Sometimes the system can't recover its balance and animals disappear.
+Sometimes the system can't recover its balance and certain animals become extinct.

 Some Fun Facts:

 - Because their black noses give them away when they stalk an animal, polar bears cover it up with one of their paws.